-Making Tax Digital comes into effect for VAT registered businesses on 6 April 2019.
-So if you are affected you’ll need to get yourself set up on a HMRC Compliant Software for Making Tax Digital.
+Making Tax Digital comes into effect for VAT registered businesses from April 2019.
+So if you are affected you’ll need to get yourself set up on an HMRC Compliant Software for Making Tax Digital.

 What is Making Tax Digital

-HMRC has estimates that errors and mistakes results in over £9 billion lost taxes annually, a loss they feel they can hugely reduce by making people switch from manual bookkeeping to full digital bookkeeping.
+HMRC has estimated that errors and mistakes result in over £9 billion lost taxes annually, a loss they feel they can hugely reduce by making people switch from manual bookkeeping to full digital bookkeeping.

 The first to be affected by this are VAT registered business (those are businesses with a turnover of over £85,000).

-These businesses will need to submit their VAT returns to HMRC using a HMRC Compliant Software.
+These businesses will need to submit their VAT returns to HMRC using an HMRC Compliant Software.

 HMRC Compliant Software for Making Tax Digital

-- Freeagent (read my in depth review + get a free trial of Freeagent here)
+- Freeagent (get a free trial of Freeagent here)